Learning to ride a bike is one of life’s big milestones, something parents and children will remember forever.

 Ensure the bike is the correct size

-If using a balance bike, kids should be able to have their feet flat on the ground, with a slight bend in the knee.
+When using a balance bike, kids should be able to have their feet flat on the ground, with a slight bend in the knee.
 This will mean they can stride properly and lean the bike from side to side.

 Check your little one can reach the handlebars comfortably, with a slight bend in the elbow and their torso leaning slightly forwards.
 Don’t be tempted to get a bike that’s too big for your child as both the saddle height and reach will be too much of a stretch, and won’t give your child confidence.
+Most bikes have some sort of fore/aft or up/down handlebar adjustment.

 Teach your child the “cycling” rules of the road